ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/stitches/Satin_auto-spacing.md

 ![stitches00049.png](assets/stitches00049.png)

-4Adjust spacing offsets for different thread types.
+4. Adjust spacing offsets for different thread types.

 The offset determines the amount by which stitch settings will be adjusted for different thread thicknesses.